ToolJet/ToolJet/docs/docs/how-to/use-s3-presigned-url-to-upload-docs.md

 - Go to the **datasource manager** on the left-sidebar, you'll find that the **AWS S3 datasource** is already added.
 All you need to do is update the datasource **credentials**.

   :::tip
-  Check the [AWS S3 datasource reference](/docs/data-sources/s3) to learn more about connnection and choosing your preferred authentication method.
+  Check the [AWS S3 datasource reference](/docs/data-sources/s3) to learn more about connection and choosing your preferred authentication method.
   :::

   <div style={{textAlign: 'center'}}>